Derandomized concentration bounds for polynomials, and hypergraph maximal independent set: Finishing the induction

-There appear to be $3^n$ choices for $X,Y$, which would be exponential.
-However, observe that these summands are only non-trivial if $X, Y$ are subsets of edges of the original input hypergraph $G$.
-There are $m$ edges and each edge has at most $2^r \leq O(\log m)$ subsets, so in total the number of summands is at most $O((m \log m)^2)$.
+There appear to be $2^n$ choices for $X$, which would be exponential.
+However, observe that these summands are only non-trivial if $X$ is a subset of an edge of the original input hypergraph $G$.
+There are $m$ edges and each edge has at most $2^r \leq O(\log m)$ subsets, so in total the number of summands is at most $O(m \log m)$.

-In all, there are at most $O(m^7)$ potential summands of type (S1).
-A similar argument applies to (S2), (S3). \end{proof}
+In all, there are at most $O(m^{5} \log m)$ potential summands of type (S1).
+A similar argument applies to the potential summands of type (S2). \end{proof}

-Thus, we have shown condition (P1) as promised.
-So Theorem~\ref{Fbig-thm-det} holds and $G^T$ is $0.99 v$-constrained. { {\ref{Fdet-thm-overall}} \begin{theorem} There is a deterministic algorithm, running in time $(\log n)^{2^{r+3} + O(1)}$ and using $(m n)^{O(1)}$ processors, to produce a MIS of a hypergraph of maximum rank $r$. \end{theorem} } \begin{proof} If $2^{r+2} > \frac{\log n}{\log \log n}$, then use the sequential algorithm.
-Otherwise, if $m \geq n$, then we may immediately run the following pre-processing step: we mark a single vertex from each edge, and add all non-marked vertices to the independent set.
-This leaves $m$ vertices in the residual graph.
-So for the remainder we may assume that $m \geq n$.